paolobenve/myphotoshare/README.md

 * Many customization through config file
 * Cache folder can be managed with subdirs (useful for large repositories)
 * Albums and cache server folders can be anywhere on the server
-* Images and folders can be sorted ascending/descending (via a cookie)
+* Images and folders can be sorted ascending/descending by date or by name (via a cookie)
 * Thumbnails can be square (cropped) or full-content
 * Single `index.php` file (crawlers and social media do not execute javascript); `php` does a bit of work:
 * - inserts link tag in <head></head> in order to let social media see the shared content